RedPandaProjects/STALKERonUE/Content/UltraDynamicSky/Blueprints/README.txt

 ADDING ULTRA DYNAMIC WEATHER TO YOUR LEVEL
 -----

       To set up weather, first make sure you have an Ultra Dynamic Sky actor in your level.
-The weather system will not operate without one.
+The weather system will not work without one.
 If you haven't used Ultra Dynamic Sky yet, you should get started with the Sky section of this readme instead.

       To add weather, simply drag an Ultra Dynamic Weather actor from the Blueprints folder into your scene.
 It will detect Ultra Dynamic Sky on its own and hook everything up.